coffee2code/hide-broken-shortcodes/readme.txt

 == Changelog ==

 = () =
+* New: Add unit test to ensure shortcode escape notation is not hidden by the plugin.
 * Change: Prevent web invocation of unit test bootstrap.php.
 * Change: Note compatibility through WP 4.5+.